Afif718/PicoScheduler/README.md

 **Offline Device Task Scheduler for Raspberry Pi Pico W**

 PicoScheduler is a fully offline automation system built for the Raspberry Pi Pico W. It enables you to control GPIO devices and schedule tasks through a simple web interface—all without requiring internet connectivity, external servers, or a router.
-The system stores all tasks and device configurations in JSON files, ensuring your setup persists across reboots.
+The system stores all tasks, device configurations, and persisted time in JSON files, ensuring your setup survives reboots.

 ## Features

 - **Fully Offline Operation** — Functions independently without internet, router, or cloud services
 - **Browser-Based Interface** — The Pico W creates a Wi-Fi Access Point for direct browser control
-- **Persistent Storage** — Tasks and devices are stored in JSON files and survive power loss
+- **Persistent Storage** — Tasks, devices, and RTC time are stored in JSON files and survive power loss
 - **GPIO Device Control** — Compatible with LEDs, relays, pumps, motors, and other GPIO-controlled devices
+- **Single Task per Device** — Prevents multiple overlapping tasks for the same device
 - **Flexible Task Management** — Create and delete one-time or daily recurring schedules
 - **Dynamic Device Creation** — Add new devices directly from the UI without code modifications
 - **Automatic Time Synchronization** — Receives local time from your browser on connection